 6. Advocating for students.

-• Reflects the overall values of the board and community;
+• Reflect the overall values of the board and community;

-• Clearly defines the school system’s goals and objectives;
+• Clearly define the school system’s goals and objectives;

-• Flexible and able to respond effectively to operational issues as they arise;
+• Are flexible and able to respond effectively to operational issues as they arise;

 • Create a shared understanding by clearly defining expectations, roles and responsibilities;

-• Envisions and measures clear outcomes written in plain language.
+• Envision and measure clear outcomes, and are written in plain language.

-Within most school districts, there are two other levels of administrative directives and guidance documents.
+There are two other levels of administrative directives and guidance documents: